DreadPirateLynx/input-remapper-xautopresets/README.md

 #### [IGNORE]
 Uncommented devices listed in this section will not be managed by xautopresets

-#### [GLOBAL]
+#### [GLOBAL] & [DEVICE]
-This section contains a list of window classes paired with a list of input-remapper preset names.
+These sections contain a list of window classes paired with a list of input-remapper preset names.
 Preset names should not include the `.json` extension.
 ```
 exampleWindowclass1=Example Preset Name 1
 exampleWindowclass2=Example Preset Name 1